|God's guidance isn't always easy to understand|

 One or two pieces of guidance, like the signs I got, may not have much

-to jump to conclusions about God's guidance until I had enough information to
+to jump to conclusions about God's guidance until I had enough information.
+I learned discipline and

-Running with bad interpretations is a big problem I've seen in the church and one I fell to in my first years of trying to follow God through both Scripture and live spiritual guidance.
+Running with bad interpretations is a big problem I've seen in the church trying to follow God through both scripture and live spiritual guidance.
 Another problem is that the enemy can easily fake any spiritual guidance, such as words, visions, and dreams that people just assume is from God without question.
-I also fell into that trap, because I was naive and gave absolute trust to God and people I thought only had direct guidance from Him.
+I also fell into that trap, because I was naive and gave absolute trust to God and people I thought only had direct guidance from Him (see Light Within

 The need to examine things closely

-Because false guidance and teaching is prevalent in the church and world, we have to examine everything very closely (1 Thessalonians 5:19-21), especially verifying it with valid Scripture (see Errors of Truth2 and Choosing a Bible3 for more about valid Scripture), like the Bereans did to verify what Paul and Silas taught (Acts 17:11).
+Because false guidance and teaching is prevalent in the church and world, we have to examine everything very closely (1 Thessalonians 5:19-21), especially verifying it with valid scripture (see Errors of Truth and Choosing a Bible for more about valid Scripture), like the Bereans did to verify what Paul and Silas taught (Acts 17:11).
 Simply following spiritual guidance blindly can lead to disaster if it

 is false guidance from the enemy, because their lies become hooks in you.